Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 - Samplign criteria can be defined with simple expressions language ex: http.method == "GET"
 - Trace sessions are retained for upto 7 days

 Although active tracing is desinged to be as a debug and troubleshooting tool, it can unlock in-depth insights into the API traffic and serve as a monitoring and observability tool.
 Under normal conditions, active tracing adds negligible latency.
-However it may affect throughput under heavy loads.
+However, under heavy loads, it may affect the throughput.

-## Get Started with tracing
+## Get Started with Tracing

 Active Tracing requires the following **data plane version** and **environment variables** in `kong.conf`: